voteview/member_photos/README.md

 # voteview member_photos repo <img src="resources/washington.jpg" align="right" />

 This repository contains photos of U.S. congressional representatives through the ages, as well as code necessary to regenerate this data from scratch.
-We currently have approximately 9,700 of 12,300 representatives accounted for.
+We currently have approximately *9,700* of *12,300* representatives accounted for including every member serving since 1955.

+This project is a part of [voteview.com](https://voteview.com), a website dedicated to providing information about historical U.S. legislators, including NOMINATE ideological scores, historical roll-call votes, and biographical information. [voteview.com](https://voteview.com) is a project of University of California Los Angeles' Department of Political Science.
+The corresponding maintainer for this repository is [Aaron Rudkin](https://github.com/aaronrudkin/).

 ## How to Use

+### Using the images

+**TODO**: In the future, `members.csv` will exist and describe the mapping from members to photo images.
+Simply download the repository to make use of the photos for projects of interest.

 ### Check for Missing